v-fearam/github-metrics-collector/readme.md

 ![GitHub Metrics](./GitHub-metrics.jpg)

+- Select the SQL Database
+- Open the Query Editor.
+- Log in using your Azure Account.

-The following is a query example on the star model.
+The following is an example query on the star model.
 It returns the sum of values by account-repository and by week of the year.

 ```sql
 SELECT